Johann Ludwig Aberli

-Johann Ludwig Aberli (14 November 1723, Winterthur - 17 October 1786, Berne) was a Swiss painter and etcher.
+Johann Ludwig Aberli (14 November 1723 – 17 October 1786) was a Swiss painter and etcher.

 Biography

-He was born into a humble family.
+Aberli was born on 14 November 1723, in Winterthur.
 His father was a watchman.
 After completing his basic education, he became the student of a local artist named Heinrich Meyer.
 With his recommendation, in 1741, Aberli was accepted at the drawing school operated by Johann Grimm.
 While studying there, he worked as a decorative painter.